 Loos: There are public conveniences along the way.

-Accessibility: There are steps are other areas that would be difficult to navigate in a mobility scooter or wheelchair.
+Accessibility: There are steps and other areas that would be difficult to navigate using a mobility scooter or wheelchair.

 Duration: Walked in full, this route is a little over 3 miles.